-Consultation and reporting is scored by NWMB Wildlife Section staff based on three main
+Consultation and reporting is scored by NWMB Wildlife Section staff based on three main criteria, for a maximum of 15.00 points.

 Regional or community pre-study consultation and support for project (e.g. HTO board letters, phone calls) 10.00 points Plans for reporting to communities (e.g. in-community oral reporting and/or distribution of a written report) 5.00 points